Compendium solar spectrum formation: RT basics

-There are some lines as the \MgII\ triplet around \MgII\ \hk\ for which source function enhancement in cooling recombining gas (possibly NSE) producing emission is likely, but the many Thomas-citing typecastings of \Halpha\ as ``photoelectric'' were misled. \Halpha\ is instead sensitive to NSE opacity boosting in cooling recombining gas (\rrref{endnote}{note:nonEchrom}) that controls the location of its $\sqrt{\varepsilon}$ source function decay (\rrref{endnote}{note:Ha-RE}).}.
+Also, at small $\varepsilon$ the up and down radiative rates may be large but nearly cancel; then using their ``net radiative bracket'' normalized difference can be numerically better and useful (\citeads{1960ApJ...131..429T}, \linkadspage{1968slf..book.....J}{151}{Eq.\,6.75\,ff} of \citeads{1968slf..book.....J}, \linkadspage{2002ApJ...572..626C}{6}{Eq.\,10} of \citeads{2002ApJ...572..626C}).} while $\eta$ is usually smaller.
 Most chromospheric lines and bound--free continua are heavily scattering with $S\tapprox\,J$ (but free--free continua always have $S\tis\,B$ because each interaction is collisional).
 For such scatterers the two-level simplification $\eta\tis0$ is a good approximation but weaker spectral features may suffer detour complications \rrendnote{photon pumping, lasering, Wien transcription}{note:pumping}{ Photon pumping is multi-level NLW interaction where one transition may feed another photons and Wien sensitivity.
-Classic nighttime cases are planetary-nebulae and nebulium lines (\SSXpage{142}\,ff).
+Classic nighttime cases are planetary-nebulae and nebulium lines \SSXpage{142\,ff}.
 The two detour loops in \linkrjrpage{2019SoPh..294..165R}{4}{Fig.\,2} of \citetads{2019SoPh..294..165R} are good solar examples.

 At right the Balmer continuum overionizes hydrogen from level $n\tis\,2$ in the upper photosphere because it escapes much deeper and at short wavelengths where the large Wien sensitivity produces $J_\nu \!>\!
 B_\nu$ as in \SSXpage{76} for the ALC7 star.
 Hence the ALC7 proton density is ``pumped up'' with respect to the local SB value (the $n\tis\,2$ level has $b_2\tapprox\,1$ because \Lyalpha\ is thermalized (lefthand plot \SSXpage{76}).
 This photon excess contributes together with Brackett, Paschen and Balmer-line photon losses (suction, \rrref{endnote}{note:suction}) into downward overpopulation flow through the \HI\ Rydberg levels (\linkrjrpage{1994IAUS..154..309R}{6}{Fig.\,3} with explanation in \citeads{1994IAUS..154..309R}).
 Hotter features in the deep photosphere cause larger hydrogen overionization higher up and also sideways in cooler surroundings.